Welcome to our U3A websiteVisitors

 1. On line - Please click "Join Our U3A" in the left menu.

-2. By application form click here
+2. By New Member Application form click here

 3. Alternatively you can join at one of our Members' Mingles click here